chuckwired/ansible-demo/README.md

 # ansible-demo
 Small repository learning to use Ansible and the Ansible-Playbook technology to deploy a small AWS stack consisting of two EC2 instances and an ELB.
 This is connected to provide a simple HTML5 application, backed by an nginx server behind an ELB.
+Ansible will run on your localhost and remotely deploy and configure the stack for you!

 ## Pre-requisites